Neural canonical transformations for vibrational spectra of molecules: Method

-The unitary transformation, generated by the square root of the Jacobian determinant $U(\bm{\theta}) = \left|\text{det}\left( {\partial \bm{z}}/{\partial \bm{x}} \right)\right|^{1/2}$, plays a critical role in introducing correlations among various vibrational modes, thereby effectively approximating complicated many-body wavefunctions.
+The unitary transformation, generated by the square root of the Jacobian determinant $U_{\bm{\theta}}(\bm{x}) = \left|\text{det}\left( {\partial f_{\bm{\theta}(\bm{x})}}/{\partial \bm{x}} \right)\right|^{1/2}$, plays a critical role in introducing correlations among various vibrational modes, thereby effectively approximating complicated many-body wavefunctions.
 This transformation is also known as a point transformation, as delineated in Refs.~\cite{dewitt1952point,eger1963point,eger1964point,witriol1972canonical}.
-The use of a set of orthogonal basis states $\Phi_{n}(\bm{z})$ alongside the square root of the Jacobian determinant is pivotal in our method.
-This mathematical structure ensures that the transformed wavefunctions $\Psi_{n}(\bm{x})$ maintain their orthogonality.
-This property is articulated through the following equation~\cite{xie2022abinitio,xie2023mstar,xie2023deep,saleh2023computing}:
+The use of a set of orthogonal basis states $\Phi_{n}(\bm{z})$ alongside the square root of the Jacobian determinant is pivotal in this method.
+This mathematical structure ensures that the transformed wavefunctions $\Psi_{n}(\bm{x})$ maintain their orthogonality~\cite{xie2022abinitio,xie2023mstar,xie2023deep,saleh2023computing}:

-It is worth emphasizing that our variational wavefunction markedly diverges from those traditionally used in the VSCF method~\cite{bowman1978self,bowman1986self,gerber1979semiclassical,thompson1982optimization}.
+It is worth emphasizing that this variational wavefunction markedly diverges from those traditionally used in the VSCF method~\cite{bowman1978self,bowman1986self,gerber1979semiclassical,thompson1982optimization}.
 Our formulation incorporates an additional Jacobian determinant, substantially amplifying the expressive capabilities of the wavefunction.
 This modification not only augments the theoretical framework but also enhances the potential for capturing intricate interactions in vibrational systems.

-Crucially, our approach eliminates the reliance on the specific form of the PES, which can be represented in various forms, including series expansions, neural networks, or even density functional theory (DFT) programs.
-This flexibility contrasts sharply with methods like the RRBPM and LOBPCG~\cite{leclerc2014calculating,thomas2015using,rakhuba2016calculating,knyazev2001toward}, where the PES is required to be delineated as a sum of products.
-Such a specification introduces inherent inaccuracies to the PES, particularly when constructing the cubic and quartic terms of the force field, and complicates the incorporation of higher-order terms for enhanced precision.
-Hence, our approach provides a significant advantage by avoiding the extra errors common in the series expansion of the PES, ensuring a broader applicability and increased accuracy in modeling complex vibrational systems.

 Next, we focus on optimizing the variational wavefunctions for all target states, including both the ground and excited states.
 The primary goal is to determine the optimal coefficients $\bm{\theta}$ for the normalizing flow $f$.
 Within this framework, the loss function can be succinctly defined as the summation of energies across all states: